Eugleo/Markovify.jl/docs/src/internals.md

 # Internal Documentation

 ## Module MarkovChains
-The following are the private symbols from the module `MarkdownChains`.
+The following are the private symbols from the module `MarkovChains`.
 Most of the users shouldn't really need those.

 ```@autodocs
 Modules = [MarkovChains]
-Private = true
+Public = false
 Order   = [:type, :function]
 ```